cosmos/ethermint/docs/core/encoding.md

 RLP, or recursive length prefix, is an encoding/decoding algorithm that serializes a message and allows for quick reconstruction of encoded data.
 Ethermint uses RLP to encode/decode Ethereum messages within the RPC module to conform messages to the proper Ethereum format.
 This allows messages to be encoded and decoded in the exact format as Ethereum's.

+In the `x/evm/msg` package, the `EncodeRLP` and `DecodeRLP` methods implements the rlp.Encoder and rlp.Decoder interfaces respectively.
+The RLP encode method is used to sign bytes and transactions in `RLPSignBytes` and `Sign`.

 <!-- read over. -->

 ## Next {hide}